SnowyMouse/invader/README.md

 Generate string list tags.

 Options:
   -d --data <dir>              Use the specified data directory.
+Default:
+                               "data"
   -f --format                  Set string list format.
 Can be unicode or
                                latin-1.
 Must be specified if a string tag is not present.
   -h --help                    Show this list of options.
-  -i --info                    Show license and credits.
+  -i --info                    Show credits, source info, and other info.
-  -P --fs-path                 Use a filesystem path for the text file.
+  -P --fs-path                 Use a filesystem path for the tag.
   -t --tags <dir>              Use the specified tags directory.
+Default:
+                               "tags"
 ```

 ### invader-strip
 This program strips hidden data from tags and recalculates their CRC32 values.

 ```
-Usage: invader-strip [options] <-a | tag.class>
+Usage: invader-strip [options]

 Strips extra hidden data from tags.